Adjoint L-Infinity Actions and Conserved Charges in GR: The Infinity Adjoint Action

 \begin{defn} Let $(\cM, \{\ell_k\})$ be a local $L_\infty$-algebra.
 The \emph{infinity adjoint action} of $\cM$ on itself is given by the short exact sequence of sheaves of $L_\infty$-algebras

 where $i$ and $\pi$ are induced by the inclusion and projection maps of the underlying bundles, i.e., $i$ is inclusion into the second factor of the Whitney sum of bundles and $\pi$ is projection onto the first factor.
-The $L_\infty$-structure on $\cM \oplus \cM$ is given by the infinity adjoint structure previously defined for non-local $L_\infty$-algebras. \end{defn}
+The $L_\infty$-structure on $\cM \oplus \cM$ is given by the infinity adjoint structure previously defined for non-local $L_\infty$-algebras.
+Observe that $i$ and $\pi$ are strict $L_\infty$-algebra maps. \end{defn}